 From Vigo, I picked up the traditional Portuguese inland route, walked through magical forests and woodlands and stayed at the towns of Redondela, Pontevedra, Caldas de Reis and Padron.

-After Padron, I began my final day’s journey into Santiago de Compostela, reaching the promise land at the Cathedral of Santiago.
+After Padron, I began my final day’s journey into Santiago de Compostela, reaching the promised land at the Cathedral of Santiago.

-How would I describe the Variante Espiritual route!
+How would I describe this route!
 The most tranquil route by far!
-The terrain is relatively flat and easy to walk along and the route is well-sign posted (apart from the odd stretch without signs).
+The terrain is relatively flat and easy to walk along and the route is well-signposted (apart from the odd stretch without signs).
 The weather was pleasant with cool breezes along the coast (perfect in the summer months) and I experienced balmy days on the inland stretch of the road.

 Every town along the way had a plentiful supply of restaurants and cafes and I was always able to pick up a Camino stamp along the way.

 If you plan to walk the Camino de Santiago and need a little helping hand preparing for your journey, why not let me take care of the mundane, leaving you to enjoy the magic?
 I offer Camino Itinerary Planning on all Camino routes.

 If you plan to walk the Camino de Santiago, check out my book, A Wild Woman’s Guide To The Camino de Santiago.
 I share everything you need to know before you begin your Camino.
 Read at A Wild Woman’s Guide To The Camino De Santiago or click the link below.

 (c) Samantha Wilson 2021.
 All Rights Reserved.